 - Your address, emails and cell phone numbers

-After completing Step 1, you need to mail the documents to (if you are getting married on St. John or Water Island, you still send your application to the address below):
+After completing Steps 1 – 4, you’ll need to mail the documents to (if you are getting married on St. John or Water Island, you still send your application to the address below):

 Alexander A. Farrelly Justice Center